Transit Workforce Center Case Studies

 Apprenticeships and mentorships serve as pathways to well-paying, long-term careers, while providing a job, learning experience, and support system for people early in their careers.
 While well-established in related industries, these programs are newer to transit; learning from existing practices in creating and monitoring apprenticeships and mentorships can help agencies and unions begin their own.

-As more funding becomes available for low- and no-emission transit vehicles, including dedicated funding for workforce development, transit locations are beginning and continuing their transitions to zero-emission fleets, which require workforce considerations to prepare and retain mechanics and operators.
+Transit locations are beginning and continuing their transitions to new fuel technologies, which require workforce considerations to prepare and retain mechanics and operators.